 Here are some of the ones I pay each year and don’t like that surprise:

 • Car Registration (we renew every two years)

 • Car Insurance (if you don’t pay monthly)

 • Magazine Subscriptions would also apply for the rest of the world who doesn’t realize annual Magazine Subscriptions should be FREE

-The goal is to put a little bit of money away each month so that you are building up that expense and be prepared to pay it, instead of being forced to use a credit card to pay the bill when it pops up unexpectedly.
+The goal of a good budget is to put a little bit of money away each month so that you are building up that expense and be prepared to pay it, instead of being forced to use a credit card to pay the bill when it pops up unexpectedly.